Jaime-alv/Blackjack/README.md

 # Blackjack
-A text-based blackjack game, with all features from classic blackjack for the whole family!
+A command line blackjack game, with all features from classic blackjack for the whole family!

 # The game
 Everyone's favourite!
 The rules are simple, the play is thrilling and you can use all the strategies you want!